-2. Roles and responsibilities
+2. Roles and Responsibilities

-2.1.
-The Local Governing Committee (LGC) and Trust Board is responsible for:

-- Ensuring all pupils make progress in achieving the expected educational outcomes. - Ensuring the RSE and health education curriculum is well-led, effectively managed and wellplanned. - Evaluating the quality of provision through regular and effective self-evaluation. - Ensuring that teaching is delivered in ways that are accessible to all pupils with Special Educational Needs and Disabilities (SEND). - Providing clear information to parents/carers on the subject content and the right to request that their child is withdrawn. - Ensuring RSE and health education is resourced, staffed and timetabled in a way that ensures the school/academy can fulfil its legal obligations.
+- 2.1 The local governing committee is responsible for: - Ensuring all pupils make progress in achieving the expected educational outcomes. - Ensuring the RSHE curriculum is well-led, effectively managed and well-planned. - Evaluating the quality of provision through regular and effective self-evaluation. - Ensuring that teaching is delivered in ways that are accessible to all pupils with SEND. - Providing clear information to parents on the subject content and the right to request that their child is withdrawn. - Creating and keeping up-to-date a separate written statement of this policy and ensuring the statement is published on the school's website and provided free of charge to anyone who requests it.

-2.2.
-The Headteacher/Principal is responsible for:
+2.2 The headteacher/principal is responsible for:

-• The overall implementation of this policy.

-- Ensuring all staff are suitably trained to deliver the subjects. - Ensuring parents/carers are fully informed of this policy. - Reviewing all requests to withdraw pupils from non-statutory elements of the RSE and health education curriculum. - Discussing withdrawal requests with parents/carers, and the pupil if appropriate, to ensure their wishes are understood and to clarify the nature and purpose of the curriculum, including the benefits of receiving the education. - Ensuring withdrawn pupils receive appropriate, purposeful education during the period of withdrawal. - Encouraging parents/carers to be involved in consultations regarding the school's/academy's RSE and health education curriculum. - Reviewing this policy on an annual basis. - Reporting to the LGC on the effectiveness of this policy and the curriculum.
+- The overall implementation of this policy. - Ensuring all staff are suitably trained to deliver the subjects. - Ensuring parents are fully informed of this policy. - Reviewing all requests to withdraw pupils from non-statutory elements of the RSHE curriculum.

+- Discussing withdrawal requests with parents, and the pupil if appropriate, to ensure their wishes are understood and to clarify the nature and purpose of the curriculum, including the benefits of receiving the education. - Ensuring withdrawn pupils receive appropriate, purposeful education during the period of withdrawal. - Encouraging parents to be involved in consultations regarding reviews of the school's RSHE curriculum. - Reviewing this policy on an annual basis. - Reporting to the local governing committee on the effectiveness of this policy and the curriculum.

-2.3.
-The RSE and health education subject leader is responsible for:
+2.3 The RSHE subject leader is responsible for:

-- Overseeing the delivery of RSE and health education. - Working closely with colleagues in related curriculum areas to ensure the RSE and health education curriculum compliments, and does not duplicate, the content covered in other curriculum subjects. - Ensuring the curriculum is age-appropriate and of high quality. - Reviewing changes to the RSE and health education curriculum and advising on their implementation. - Monitoring the learning and teaching of RSE and health education, providing support to staff where necessary. - Ensuring the continuity and progression between each year group. - Helping to develop colleagues' expertise in the subject. - Ensuring teachers are provided with adequate resources to support teaching of the curriculum. - Ensuring the school/academy meets its statutory requirements in relation to RSE and health education. - Leading staff meetings and ensuring all members of staff involved in the curriculum have received the appropriate training. - Organising, providing and monitoring CPD opportunities in the subject. - Ensuring the correct standards are met for recording and assessing pupil performance. - Monitoring and evaluating the effectiveness of the subjects and providing reports to the Headteacher/Principal.
+- Overseeing the delivery of RSHE. - Working closely with colleagues in related curriculum areas to ensure the RSHE curriculum compliments, and does not duplicate, the content covered in other curriculum subjects. - Ensuring the curriculum is age-appropriate and of high quality. - Reviewing changes to the RSHE curriculum and advising on their implementation. - Monitoring the learning and teaching of RSHE, providing support to staff where necessary. - Ensuring the continuity and progression between each year group. - Helping to develop colleagues' expertise in the subject. - Ensuring teachers are provided with adequate resources to support teaching of the curriculum. - Ensuring the school meets its statutory requirements in relation to RSHE. - Leading staff meetings and ensuring all members of staff involved in the curriculum have received the appropriate training. - Organising, providing and monitoring CPD opportunities in the subject. - Ensuring the correct standards are met for recording and assessing pupil performance. - Monitoring and evaluating the effectiveness of the subjects and providing reports to the principal.

-2.4.
-The Designated Safeguarding Lead (DSL) is responsible for:
+2.4 The DSL is responsible for:

-• Offering advice and consultation for safeguarding-related subjects in the RSE and health education curriculum.

-- Promoting knowledge and awareness of safeguarding issues amongst staff. - Being an appropriate point of contact for staff who have concerns about the welfare of a pupil that have arisen through the teaching of RSE and health education.
+- Offering advice and consultation for safeguarding-related subjects in the RSHE curriculum. - Promoting knowledge and awareness of safeguarding issues amongst staff. - Being an appropriate point of contact for staff who have concerns about the welfare of a pupil that have arisen through the teaching of RSHE.

-2.5.
-Subject teachers are responsible for:
+2.5 Subject teachers are responsible for: